Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Recursive Self-Enhancing Camera ISP

 \section{Recursive Self-Enhancing Camera ISP}

-In this section, we describe our reinforcement learning model that recursively improves in spatially adaptive, heterogeneous image artifact filtering and image enhancement.
-We target the problem of resolving image artifacts, specifically on image denoising, but our approach can be extended to solve other comprehensive tasks, such as generating RAW to sRGB images.
+In this section, we describe the architecture of our reinforcement learning based camera ISP model that recursively improves and enhances acquired images by filtering heterogeneous image artifacts in a spatially adaptive manner.

+We target the problem of resolving image artifacts, specifically on image denoising, but our approach can be extended to solve other comprehensive image processing tasks, such as generating RAW to sRGB images \cite{ignatov2020replacing,zhang2021learning}.
+We assume the observed image $I_{obs}$ is obtained via the following mixture model:

-In the paper, we assume the observed image $I_{obs}$ is obtained via the following mixture modeling: The function $f$ is an identity function when we are performing sRGB to sRGB image denoising tasks.
-The noise $\Sigma_s$ and the mask matrix $M_s$ are independent and blind to the model ($\odot$ refers to element-wise product).
+The function $f$ is an identity function performing sRGB to sRGB image denoising tasks.
+The noise $\Sigma_s$ and the mask matrix $M_s$ are independent and blind to the model ($\odot$ refers to the element-wise product).
 Moreover, we do not rely on the underlying distribution $\Sigma_s$.
 Except for the synthesized dataset, we cannot obtain the accurate number of artifact types $S$, and $S$ is a hyper-parameter in most scenarios.
 We would like to present and discuss how to disentangle and filter from (\ref{eq:model:mixture:noise}) using our RSE-RL.
+We will first train distinct filters in separated latent subspace with supervision.
+Then we impose self-enhancement for testing data, by learning per-image latent transformation under a policy learning scheme.